bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 2.7.3

+* Added ability to indicate multiple query string parameter values (for checkboxes) with a comma separated list value.
 * Added autoCompleteDisableListener setting to disable the listener that immediately triggers a search when an auto complete location option is selected.
+* Added functionality to select/check filters on load from query string parameter values.
 * Added location details object to callbackListClick and callbackMarkerClick objects.
 * Fixed Handlebars targeting issue triggered by placing an unordered list within the location list template.
 * Updated callbackListClick documentation to include second market object parameter.